statelyai/xstate/docs/about/glossary.md

 <!-- What you might use an action transition for -->

-An invoked actor is an action that can run continuously and return information back to the machine.
-A state can invoke these actions, including communicating with other actors.
+An invoked actor is an actor that can execute its own actions and communicate with the machine.
+These invoked actors are started in a state and stopped when the state is exited.